 A reproductive surgeon is an obstetrician gynecologist specifically trained in the surgical correction of anatomical disorders that affect reproductive function.
 Reproductive surgery may be performed through a major surgical procedure, termed laparotomy, or a relatively minor surgical procedure, termed endoscopy.

 In a laparotomy, an incision is made in the lower abdomen which enables the surgeon to have direct access to all structures of the pelvis.
-This procedure requires hospitalization and a 4–6 week period of recovery.
+This procedure requires hospitalization and a 4 to 6 week period of recovery.

 Reproductive surgery may also be conducted through endoscopy, which is an outpatient procedure.
 Endoscopy involves the use of either a laparoscope (a small telescope inserted into the abdominal wall) or a hysteroscope (a small telescope inserted within the uterine cavity).
 Endosurgic procedures are usually performed on an outpatient basis.